conradakunga/Blog/_posts/2024-11-22-running-multiple-net-versions-in-macos-osx.md

 If you are on OSX, this presents some challenges, as using the .NET Installer does not allow you to run more than one version of the .NET SDK.

-However there is a solution to this.
+However, there is a solution to this.

-First you need to install and setup [Homebrew](https://brew.sh) for OSX.
+First, you need to install and setup [Homebrew](https://brew.sh) for OSX.

 Next you need to setup the cask that has the various .NET SDK Versions.
 This is done using this command: